lingeringsocket/shlurd/docs/phlebotinum.md

 * map-places are linked by one-directional map-connections, each of which has a source-place and a target-place; conversely, map-places have map-connections as their place-exits and place-entrances
 * a standard straight-connection type is defined (e.g. a passage from east to west), but custom types (e.g. elbow-shaped passages) can be defined as well
 * since most passages between places are bidirectional, a map-connection is typically associated with an opposite-connection
-* doors and other portals are objects which mediate map-connections; for a bidirectional passage, typically the same door object is associated with the two opposing map-connections
+* map-portals (including doors, passages, etc) are objects which mediate map-connections; for a bidirectional passage, typically the same map-portal object is associated with the two opposing map-connections

 ## Movement